kyeap/tutorial-api-client/README.md

 ### aedifion API Python client
 The aedifion API Python client (`aedifion-api-client.py`) is an example how to use the generic Swagger Codegan code and add individual functionality e.g. asking for an input of login credentials as soon as a token is requested. **Please install the aedifion API client first!**
 Several calls of the aedifion API are implemented including exemplary API input parameters.
-In order to query every API endpoint one-by-one, some are commented out.
-They can be reactivated to try these endpoints. **Please feel free to give the aedifion-api-client.py a try!**
+In order to query every API endpoint one-by-one, some are commented out what are commented out? .
+They can be reactivated to try these endpoints? . **Please feel free to give the aedifion-api-client.py a try!**